-If a STA sets the Fragmentation Support subfield(#16339) in the HE Capabilities element to 3, then the LSB of the Fragment Number subfield of the BlockAck frame may be set to 1.
+(#16659) A recipient shall not transmit to an originator a BlockAck frame where the LSB of the Fragment Number subfield is 1 unless the recipient has received from the originator an HE Capabiltiies element where the HE Fragmentation Support subfield is 3.
 If the LSB of the Fragment Number subfield of the BlockAck frame is set to 1, then the BA Bitmap fields are re-mapped as defined in 27.3 (Fragmentation and defragmentation).

 Per-PPDU acknowledgment selection rules